Formulas and calculations:

 - Number of groups (k): 3

-Using the ANOVA calculation in the Degrees of Freedom Calculator, you would find the following:
+Using the ANOVA calculation in the Degrees of Freedom Calculator, you will find the following:

 - Degrees of freedom within groups (df within): 87